Paris 2024: How is France securing the Olympic Games? – DW – 07/27/2024

 Why has there been such heavy investment in security?

 France has repeatedly been the target of major terrorist attacks in recent years.
-The assault on the satirical magazine Charlie Hebdo in January 2015, followed the same year by those on the Bataclan music club and the Stade de France are particularly painful memories.
+The assault on the satirical magazine Charlie Hebdo in January 2015, followed later the same year by those on the Bataclan music club and the Stade de France, are particularly painful memories.

 Are the borders being controlled?